Durant moves into NBA's top 25, Nets beat Celtics 123-104

 TIP-INS

-Hall of Famer Bill Russell was at the game, sitting courtside under the basket at the Nets end of the court. … Celtics coach Ime Udoka picked up a technical foul leaving the court at halftime.
+Next up on the scoring list for Durant is Ray Allen, who has 24,505 points. … Hall of Famer Bill Russell was at the game, sitting courtside under the basket at the Nets end of the court. … Udoka picked up a technical foul leaving the court at halftime.
 Durant shot the free throw before the start of the third quarter, and missed it. … Harden stopped by the Boston bench before the game to say hello to Udoka, who was a Nets assistant last season.

 UP NEXT